The Amazon: Exploring the World's Widest River

 The Amazon Basin: A Biodiversity Hotspot

 The sheer volume of water in the Amazon River system influences the climate of the surrounding region, creating a unique environment that supports a remarkable array of species, many of which are found nowhere else on Earth.
-The river provides habitat for countless species of fish, reptiles, amphibians, birds, and mammals.
+Still, the river provides habitat for countless species of fish, reptiles, amphibians, birds, and mammals.
 The várzea forests, flooded seasonally, create a dynamic ecosystem with specialized flora and fauna adapted to the fluctuating water levels.

 The Role of Tributaries